 - There are no guided caving trips; at least one member of each group should have sufficient caving skills and experience that they can navigate their group through the complex passages of this wild cave on their own.

 - Visitors to the cave should dress appropriately: Fricks Cave is a stream cave, and can be very cold and wet in winter, even when it is warm outside!
 The water flowing through the cave will be cold; visitors should expect to get wet at least up to an adult’s knees, and may also get quite muddy; polypropylene or other synthetic underwear as a base layer will help reduce the very real potential for hypothermia.

 - Anyone planning to visit the cave should plan to have in their vehicle a complete set of dry and warm clothes to change into after visiting the cave.
 There are no indoor facilities at the preserve.

-Weather permitting, there will be a cookout that will begin at 4:30 p.m EST. Please stick around for a while around the fire for some burgers and hot dogs and visit with friends.
+There will be a cookout that will begin at noon EST and food will be served until we run out.
+We encourage you to visit the cave then stick around for burgers and hot dogs and a visit with friends.

-We hope you can join us in 2015 for this unique opportunity!
+We hope that you will make plans to join us for this unique opportunity!

 9:00 AM – 4:00 PM Cave open for visitation, assuming the summer gray bat colony has not yet returned.
 Note: SCCi Clean Caving Procedures will be strictly enforced!
 Frick’s is a stream cave, please dress accordingly.

 12:00 PM – 4:00 PM Hot food will be available until supplies run out.
 Current SCCi Members: Please RSVP to help us plan supplies.